Sustainable living: Sequestering water

-A common method of water sequestrations is rainwater harvesting, which incorporates the collection and storage of rain.
-Primarily, the rain is obtained from a roof, and stored on the ground in catchment tanks.
+A common method of water sequestration is rainwater harvesting, which incorporates the collection and storage of rain.
+Primarily, the rain is obtained from a roof and stored on the ground in catchment tanks.
 Water sequestration varies based on extent, cost, and complexity.
 A simple method involves a single barrel at the bottom of a downspout, while a more complex method involves multiple tanks.
 It is highly sustainable to use stored water in place of purified water for activities such as irrigation and flushing toilets.
 Additionally, using stored rainwater reduces the amount of runoff pollution, picked up from roofs and pavements that would normally enter streams through storm drains.
 The following equation can be used to estimate annual water supply: